wp-plugins/easy-pie-maintenance-mode/readme.txt

 == Description ==

-Need to let your visitors know your site is undergoing maintenance or coming soon?
+Need to let your visitors know your site is undergoing maintenance?
 Easy Pie Maintenance Mode makes it easy!

 ### Maintenance Mode Basic Features
 * **Simple.** No confusing options or complex setup.